yuwei2010/PocketFlow/docs/communication.md

 If you know memory management, **Shared Store** is like a **heap** shared across function calls, while **Params** is like a **stack** assigned by parent function calls.

-### Why Not Message Passing?
+### Why Not Use Other Communication Models like Message Passing?

-**Message passing** can work for simple DAGs (e.g., for data pipelines), but with **nested graphs** (Flows containing Flows, repeated or cyclic calls), routing messages becomes hard to maintain.
-A shared store keeps the design simpler and easier.
+**Message passing** works well for simple DAGs (e.g., for data pipelines), but with **nested graphs** (Flows containing Flows, repeated or cyclic calls), routing messages becomes hard to maintain.
+A shared store keeps the design simple and easy.

 ---